 The huge 360 mm maximum part height makes the FLSUN QQ-S one of the biggest 3D printers under $500, and it’s perfect if you want to print tall, Eiffel Tower-like structures.
 You can print either over your WiFi connection, or offline via an SD card.

 The printer is also marketed as being extremely quiet (under 50 dB), so if you’re sensitive to noise or live with someone who is, this could be a game-changer.
 It’s precise (minimum layer size just 0.05 mm) and fast (around 30% faster than the average printer), and with a large format printing area to boot, it’s the perfect low cost large 3D printer.

 2. Creality CR-10 V2 — Largest 3D Printer DIY Kit for $500

 - Maximum build volume: 300 x 300 x 400 mm

 The original Creality CR-10 machine made waves in the low cost 3D printer sector for being so quick and easy to assemble, as well as for its quality and resilience.
-When I built my first CR-10 I was astonished at how simple it was, and I am far from the most adept DIYer.
+When we built a CR-10 we were astonished at how simple it was.
 The CR-10 V2 further improves on this, building on its reputation as one of the easiest large DIY 3D printers to build, simply by following their 3-step assembly guide.

 This large DIY 3D printer kit prints up to 300 x 300 x 400 mm, smaller than some printers on this list but larger still than almost all closed enclosure 3D printers.
 It also features key frame improvements — that Creality call the ‘golden triangle’ frame — upgraded to a heavy aluminium chassis to improve print stability and reduce Z axis wobble — improving print quality.